ConnerMcCabe/React-FlashCards/README.md

-# React Review 2001
+# Flash Cards
-currently being staged as a flashcard game for studying. in the future will probably hook it up to an API with questions
+reviewing react with some flashcard game and connecting it to an API to pull questions

 ### `npm install`